tewhatuora/api-standards/docs/api-development/02-API Design.md

 | [Amazon Web Services (AWS) Health API SDK](https://docs.aws.amazon.com/health/latest/ug/health-api.html) | The AWS Health API SDK is a collection of tools and libraries that help you build healthcare applications on Amazon Web Services (AWS).
 The SDK includes APIs for managing patient data, scheduling appointments, and billing. |

-Once an API is in sufficient state to be offered to API consumers, the API definition should be published to the Hira API catalogue.
+Once an API is in sufficient state to be offered to API consumers, the API definition should be published to the Hira API catalogue or equivalent health sector capability.
 The primary API discoverer is the developer, so an external API must be well documented, and provide accurate and up-to-date guidance via the catalogue.